Simpatico

 sudo pnpm simpatico '{"cert":"./simpatico.localhost.crt.pem","key":"./simpatico.localhost.key.pem", "useTls":true, "http":80, "https":443, "ws":443, "runAsUser":"alice"}'

-Domains ending in
+Domains ending in .localhost

-do not need an entry in/etc/hosts
+do not need an entry in /etc/hosts

-to be served locally.
-Other domains either need an entry or a static ip and dns entry in your router.
-Windows WSL2 users may need to connect the WSL loopback address to the external address:netsh interface portproxy add v4tov4 listenport=443 listenaddress=0.0.0.0 connectport=443 connectaddress=192.168.X.X
+Windows WSL2 users may need to connect the WSL loopback address to the external address: netsh interface portproxy add v4tov4 listenport=443 listenaddress=0.0.0.0 connectport=443 connectaddress=192.168.X.X

-Aside: Why not just proxy behind
+Why not just proxy behind nginx

-is highly trusted mainly because it is well-known, but not without (supply chain, operational) risk.
 A strong argument for the conventional proxy is it's enormous feature-set - nginx can serve many domains, for example, where simpatico cannot.
-Nginx is far more standards compliant; simpatico does the bare minimum HTTP/1.1.
+Nginx is far more standards compliant; simpatico does the bare minimum HTTP/1.1 and does not support all MIME types and has inflexible headers.
+As with all software tools, there are tradeoffs.

-© 2025 website
+© 2025 simpatico